Ajeethaa/Does-a-country-with-a-high-GDP-per-capita-take-in-more-refugees-/README.md

 # InvestigateDataset

->This project will find out if a country with the highest GDP per capita would have a higher percentage of refugees.
-The notion is a country that is wealthier would have the necessary resources and fund to host as many refugees that the one that has the lowest GDP per capita.
-This analysis will not be a comprehensive one as GDP per capita depends on a number of factors including population size.
+The aim of this project is to investigate correlation between wealth of a country and its intake of refugees.
+The notion that I have adopted is wealthier countries should take in more refugees.
+The analysis will use GDP per capita, size of population and the rate of intake yearly.

->For this project, I will be including three indicators; population growth, refugees by percentage* and GDP per capita.
-I will be focusing on three countries which I will choose based on the lowest, middle and highest GDP per capita in the year 2017.
-The focus year is 2017 to simplify the research.
-All data will be extracted from Gapminder.com.
+To simplify the scope of the project, I will only be analysing three countries.
+I chose these countries using their GDP per capita in the year 2017.
+The three countries are in the order of highest, lowest and the average amongst the list of countries.
+All data therein are from Gapminder.com.

 > References: